SundownSupper/Kismet-Wifi-Pineapple/README.md

 I have the 5ghz add-on also to the pineapple so i will have extra wireless sources.
 Change your set-up acordingly.

-ignore packetloss files, achieve Valhalla
+ignore packetloss alerts, achieve Valhalla

 below are my config files.
 Enjoy